petermetz/RuntimeError/README.md

 ## Development

-This project doesn't require a build process.
+This project doesn't have much of a build process.
 It does have tests though; which you can run through NPM like so:

 ``` sh
 npm test